-Any ties to other bids in other ERCOT Day Ahead Ancillary Service markets that may require those bids to be removed from those markets if a bid is selected by ERCOT in an earlier clearing market; and
+Any ties to other bids in other ERCOT Day Ahead Ancillary Service markets that may require those bids to be removed from those markets if a bid is selected by ERCOT in an earlier clearing market;

+[PIP 147: Ref. sentence below, current design does not support “expiration time of the bid”.
+When functionality added, add the following section and include item (b) to the preceding paragraph:]

+(b) automatically expired by software at the time selected by the QSE

-Expiration time of the bid.
+(6) Expiration time of the bid.

 ERCOT Validation of QSE Day Ahead Schedules and Bids

 At 1100 on the Day Ahead, ERCOT shall validate all of the data submitted by each of the QSEs in the Day Ahead Scheduling Process, as described in Section 4.7, Validation and Correction of Schedule Data, ERCOT will notify the affected QSEs of any invalid or mismatched schedules arising from the submitted data.
 ERCOT shall provide the QSEs with an opportunity to submit corrected information by 1115 if their schedules were either invalid or mismatched.
 Any remaining discrepancies or mismatches shall be adjusted by ERCOT as described in Section 4.7, Validation and Correction of Schedule Data.